Education in Portugal: Access to higher education

-At the end of 11th grade, students have national exams in the two specific subjects of their course.
-At the end of the 12th grade, the exams are in Portuguese language and the main subject of the course.
+At the end of the 11th year, students have national exams in the two specific subjects of their course.
+At the end of the 12th year, the exams are in Portuguese language and the main subject of the course.
 The access to higher education is made through a national online process, where the students enter the university by priority based on their grades.

 The average of grades obtained in all subjects (now including Physical Education) represents a part of the application grade to enter university.
 The other part is based on the grade of the specific exams that the university requests, which are related with the course the student is applying for.
 The average of both averages is the application grade to university.
 That number is between zero and 20; the higher it is, the better the chance to enter the university.

 Other types of school education

 There are also special modalities of school education.
 The programmes offered by professional schools, those of the apprenticeship system and those of recurrent studies are considered as a special modality of school education.
 These programmes are not regular, because they are not included in the mainstream regular progression of the education system to which they are an alternative given that they were designed to respond to specific educational needs of different target-groups of the population.

 All of these programmes offer initial professional and education qualification, although the recurrent studies also offer general education.
 Recurrent education consists of non-regular programmes of study or modular or single units because they are not complete qualification cycles and they are not included in the regular progression of the education system.
 The recurrent education provides a second opportunity of qualification for those who did not undertake qualification at the normal age or who left school early.
 Recurrent education covers the three cycles of basic education and the secondary education.

 The recurrent education is characterized by the flexibility and adaptability to the students’ learning cycle, availability, knowledge and experiences.
 The recurrent secondary education branches into two types of courses: the general course for those who want to continue their studies and the technical courses that are work-oriented and confer a level III professional certificate, although they also permit the access to higher education.
 Any of the secondary courses, professional courses, apprenticeship courses (level III), recurrent courses and others (artistic and those of technological schools) share a three-dimensional structure (although the importance of each dimension could vary according to the specific course):